 For the next 8 or so years I played with my beautiful 5D2, and I got addicted to the great quality of the pictures that it could produce.
 However, the entire package of camera and lenses was very big.
 And very heavy.
 After the initial enthusiasm wore off, it literally became a burden to bring my camera, and I started to reserve that burden for “special occasions”.
 For the more casual get togethers I brought my Fujifilm F31fd, and later my X20, that I bought in 2013.
 The X20 was a nifty “little” camera with a nice sensor (the first X-trans sensor), manual zooming, and it was generally easy to use, light, and small.

 Even though I found it a shame, really, I tended to bring my Fuji camera over the Canon package.
-Sure, I brought the Canon on holidays, or to special events, but usually, it didn’t feel like fun to walk around with a big backpack all day long, even though the pictures were much better.
+Sure, I brought the Canon on holidays, or to special events, but usually, I didn’t feel like walking around with a big backpack all day long, even though the pictures were much better.

 Anyway, I was quite happy with the Fuji for its portability and it did well for its size.
 However, it was not comparable in quality to my 5D2.
 I did miss the image quality and possibilities with low light conditions from time to time.
 So I started looking around, reading reviews, and checking what was on the market right now in 2018.

 I found out the Fujifilm had been working hard during the past years to perfect their mirrorless cameras and their own lens system.
 Back when I bought the 5D2, I also looked at Fuji, and its DSLR still had a Nikon mount back then, and it was not as advanced as the more popular competition.
 But recently, Fujifilm (as well as Sony) has been working hard to establish a major presence in the new mirrorless market, and succeeded.
 Their cameras still feature the X-trans sensor, and they have developed a pretty awesome set of lenses to go with their cameras.